chadwhitaker/numbar-docs/README.md

 # Numbar Documentation

-Keep an eye on your most important metric.
+Keep an eye on your most important metrics.
 Numbar is a macOS app that displays _your_ most valued metrics in your menu bar.
 Learn how to get started in seconds using the instructions below.

 [<img src="http://i.imgur.com/IKWWYdm.png" alt="" width="274">](https://numbarapp.com)